hudsonchaves/coldcallr/README.md

 ## Requirements

-Uses rmarkdown, shiny, and DT.
-As DT is not on CRAN yet install the package from rstudio/DT on github using devtools or using the command below:
+Uses rmarkdown, shiny, dplyr, and DT.
+See `coldcallr.R` for all packages used.
+DT is not on CRAN so install the package from rstudio/DT on github using devtools or the command below:

 `install.packages("DT", repos = "http://vnijs.github.io/radiant_miniCRAN/")`